localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 Now, we just need to think about reasonable evaluation criteria - what is reasonable will depend a lot on your specific use case.

-Let's say we want to get notified, if the lambda fails at least once within the past minute.
+Let's say we want to get notified if the lambda fails at least once within the past minute.
 Then the `evaluation-periods` would be 1, and `period` would be 60.

 For the `statistic` we use _Sum_ (failing invocation within the last minute will be summed up), and our `threshold` is 1, with the `comparison-operator` _GreaterThanOrEqualToThreshold_.